-Most people use terms headset and headphones interchangeably for each other (and I will also do the same), but it is technically wrong.
+Most people use terms headset and headphones interchangeably for each other (and I will also do the same), but it is technically not correct.

-One slight difference in headphones and headsets is that a headset actually has a built-in microphone.
-This microphone obviously can't match dedicated mics, but still it's better than nothing.
+One slight difference between headphones and headsets is that a headset actually has a built-in microphone while the headphones don’t.
+This microphone obviously can’t match with dedicated mics, but still it’s better than nothing.

 Related Post: Best Gaming soundbars for this year

 Things To Look For In A Gaming Headset

 OK, now we are going to look into 9 things you need to keep in mind while looking for a gaming headset.

 The first thing you need to check in a gaming headset is its supported gaming platform(s).
 There are many headsets that support only one gaming platform (such as Xbox, PS4, and PC etc.).